EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 It is desirable to:
 - enable **derivation of sensitivity levels** of properties (e.g., based on identity exposure);
 - support speciﬁcations in terms of **preferences** (e.g., my id_card is less sensitive than my passport);
-- have sensitivity labels assigned to **proofs** (e.g., a proof that the user is of ageprovided by non-atomic credentials);
+- have sensitivity labels assigned to **proofs** (e.g., a proof that the user is of age provided by non-atomic credentials);
 - have support referring to **existence of a credential** (without releasing it);
 - allow **recipient/context-based sensitivity speciﬁcations** (e.g., dialysis certiﬁcates is less sensitive if released to a doctor than to a generic server);
 - have user-intuitive approaches for expressing preferences (and possibly translate them to sensitivity labels);
-- have a consideration of previous disclosures.
+- have a consideration of previous disclosures;
 - have type vs instance mismatch (server talks about classes, users refer to instances);
 - have the integration with server-side solutions and more expressive server requests.